Remarks on Legendrian Self-Linking: Introduction

+Supersymmetry has two consequences.
+We discuss the first now, and we defer a discussion of the second to the next subsection.

-First and foremost, ${C \subset \BR^3}$ must be Legendrian with respect to the standard contact structure on $\BR^3$, and the supersymmetric self-linking number will be a Legendrian isotopy invariant.
+As a first consequence of supersymmetry, ${C \subset \BR^3}$ must be Legendrian with respect to the standard contact structure on $\BR^3$, and the supersymmetric self-linking number will be a Legendrian isotopy invariant.
 For very enjoyable introductions to contact topology and the study of Legendrian knots, see \cite{Etnyre:2003,Etnyre:2006j,Geiges:2006,Geiges:2008}.
 At the moment, we recall only the minimum necessary to state and prove our Main Theorem.

 Throughout, we represent the standard contact structure on $\BR^3$ with the contact form